-Ear Mites cause infections and are fairly common in warm climates.
+Ear mites cause infections and are fairly common in warm climates.
 In a manner of speaking, one of the tiniest beasts that affect all cats, and can cause so much pain, itching, and suffering for them.
 The ear mite is the size of a pinhead.
-It takes the magnification of a hand-held veterinarian otoscope or a wireless otoscope to allow vet, and cat owner, to see the ear canal and determine the ear health.
+Therefore, it takes the magnification of a hand-held veterinarian otoscope or a wireless otoscope to allow vet, and cat owner, to see the ear canal and determine the ear health.
 Try searching for ear mite videos on YouTube if you care to see these little monsters.
 Only if you have a strong constitution though.

 “How can I tell?” you may ask.
-First of all, your cat is scratching his ear or ears or just has one ear tipped downward in an uncomfortable looking position.
+First of all, your cat is scratching his ear or ears or just has one ear tipped downward in an uncomfortable-looking position.
 Look inside his ear, which normally looks pink and healthy for dark brown or reddish debris.
-That is the first signs that you need to take kitty to the vet.
+That is the first sign that you need to take the kitty to the vet.
 In addition, some other symptoms that would give you a clue to these creatures living off your cat’s skin and blood, breeding and laying eggs to prolong the cycle:

 - Scales on ears from scratching